We’re casting for dynamic and energetic performers to join our SPARK! team in 2022.

 Performance fees average £200 per day.

-Pre-COVID we could tell you with certainty that the performers who were available for the most shows in Spark! earned around £21,000 in the 2019-20 period.
-This was part time (about 100 days work).
+The performers who were available for the most shows in Spark! earned around £21,000 in the 2019-20 period (our last full 12 month period pre-covid).
+This was part time – about 100 days work.
 Some of this was very intense work (like six days in Russia; a week in China etc – so more than full time) whilst in other periods there were not any shows for 2-3 weeks.
 In addition performers received the majority of their meals (some belters!) or per diems (additional food allowances) for most time away.
 In “normal times”, if you blend Spark! with some other flexible work or other projects (as all our other performers do) then it can be very rewarding in every sense!

 - How much work you are available for – those who are most available and flexible obviously do the most shows